Dresdner Verkehrsbetriebe: Tram network

 In recent years, street running has been replaced by independent right-of-way arrangements wherever possible, and new extensions created in the same form.
 In November 2008, a 2.8 km extension of route 7 was opened from Gorbitz to Pennrich, in Dresden's south eastern suburbs.
-In May 2011, a 1.6 km extension of route 10 opened from Friedrichstrasse to the city's Messe or exhibition centre, involving construction of a 315 m long, 15 m wide and 5.4 m high bridge across the floodplain of the River Elbe.
+In May 2011, a 1.6 km extension of route 10 opened from Friedrichstrasse to the city's Messe or exhibition centre, involving construction of a 315 m long, 15 m wide, and 5.4 m high bridge across the floodplain of the River Elbe.

-Unlike many other German cities of comparable size, no stadtbahn style tunnel sections or high platform stops have been created.
-However many tram stops have been rebuilt so as to be fully accessible to physically disabled persons, and to allow level boarding to the low floor trams that now operate most services.
+Unlike various other German cities of comparable size, no stadtbahn style tunnel sections or high platform stations have been created.
+However, many tram stops have been rebuilt so as to be fully accessible to physically disabled persons, and to allow level boarding to the low floor trams that now operate most services.

 Different routes can be identified by a route number and a colour code.
 The current routes are:

 Future plans, as part of the Stadtbahnprogramm 2020, include 14.9 km of new tram route, with work starting in 2014.
 Some 10.5 km would be on reserved track, and the new routes would replace bus routes 61 and 62, some of the city's busiest, with an estimated cost of 223 million euros.
 The new routes comprise: